carpentries-incubator/julia-novice/_episodes/05-functions.md

 ~~~
 {. :language-julia}

-which yields the exportet names of the `Trebuchet` module.
+which yields the exported names of the `Trebuchet` module.
 By convention types are named with _CamelCase_ while functions typically have _snake_case_.
 Since Melissa is interested in simulating shots, she looks at the `shoot` function
 ~~~